AI Agent Index

 • Multi-format content ingestion across PDFs, videos, articles, tweets, and web sources in a single workspace reduces tool-switching overhead, with verified citations to exact passages preventing the reference ambiguity common in general-purpose AI assistants.

-• Competitive pricing with meaningful annual discount: the free tier enables genuine evaluation, Lite at $7/month unlocks full agentic AI workflows, and annual billing cuts costs by 50%, making the full research-to-delivery pipeline accessible at $84/year.
+• Competitive pricing with a meaningful annual discount: the free tier enables genuine evaluation, Lite at $7/month unlocks full agentic AI workflows, and annual billing cuts costs by 50%, making the full research-to-delivery pipeline accessible at $84/year.

 Limitations

-• No native academic database connections constrain scholarly research depth: Otio does not connect directly to PubMed, Semantic Scholar, Web of Science, or institutional library systems, meaning researchers must manually upload papers rather than searching from within the platform.
+• No native academic database connections constrain scholarly research depth: Otio does not connect directly to PubMed, Semantic Scholar, Web of Science, or institutional library systems, so researchers must manually upload papers rather than searching from within the platform.

 Elicit